THUDM/LongBench/README.md

 ```

 #### Evaluation
+Install the requirements with pip: `pip install -r requirements.txt`.
 We provide an evaluation code using ChatGLM2-6B as an example.
 First, run the [pred.py](pred.py) under the repository:
 ```bash
 CUDA_VISIBLE_DEVICES=0 python pred.py
 ```